New Resource

 Performance Tests of the Topaz Nyx Model

-I ran Nyx through controlled tests on real footage.
+I ran the Nyx model through controlled tests on real footage.
 All results below are from the same hardware and clip set — nothing cherry-picked.

 Test System